POLAARK/analyse-account/README.md

 Multiples RPC and when an error send to an other RPC Multi processing for it to be faster
 Lock on file
+Register basic contract with USD or WETH in the name and instead of calling the method for decimals and symbol just call db

 ## Update balance logic